Module: Familia::Horreum::ManagementMethods

 #exists?(identifier, suffix = nil) ⇒ Boolean

-Checks if an object with the given identifier exists in Redis.
+Checks if an object with the given identifier exists in the database.

-This method constructs the full dbkey using the provided identifier and suffix, then checks if the key exists in Redis.
+This method constructs the full dbkey using the provided identifier and suffix, then checks if the key exists in the database.

 Examples: